mimblewimble/grin-rfcs/text/0000-slatepack.md

 grin-wallet already handles ed25519 keys for the v3 onion addresses in Tor transactions.
 These keys can be extended to be a general `SlatePack Address` to allow a universal key format for both transport and encryption that is error-checked, QR friendly and easily human identifiable.

-  - Existing ed25519 public keys from the wallet are bech32 encoded with `grin` as the `human-readable part` to build a `SlatePack Address`
+  - Existing ed25519 public keys from the wallet are bech32 encoded with `slatepack` as the `human-readable part` to build a `SlatePack Address`

   - A `SlatePack Address` can be decoded to its ed25519 public key which can then be mapped to an x25519 public key to be used for encryption

 Wallets should support the ability for a user to both use a static, reusable `SlatePack Address` or to generate a unique `SlatePack Address` for each transaction if they wish.
+By default wallets should generate a new `SlatePack Address` for the sender address for each transaction.

 ed25519 keys are bech32 encoded as `SlatePack Addresses` rather than x25519 keys because the mapping from ed25519 to x25519 is more straight forward (x25519 public keys do not carry a `v` coordinate so they can map to two possible ed25519 public keys- this is solvable but using the ed25519 as the first order key avoids a potentially complex solution).